ven12345678/pokemon/README.md

-# An Object-Oriented Programming Pricinples assignment to build a Java console program of the Pokemon Ga-Ole Game.
+# Object-Oriented Programming Pricinples assignment
+to build a Java console program of the **Pokemon Ga-Ole Game**